CS126SP20/pac-man/DEVELOPMENT.md

     - Changed the font to an arcade font I downloaded on my computer
     - Added background music
     - Added audio for PacMan dying and eating

+- **5/3/20**
+    - Fixed small issue with the audio when Pac-Man dies
+    - Expanded game play so that user keeps playing until they lose all 3 lives.
+      And when the user loses and goes back to the main screen, if they press 'enter' again, they can play a whole new game where everything (including lives and score) is reset.
+    -

 ---